Rebecca Heineman: Board service

 Heineman was part of the advisory board of the Videogame History Museum from 2011, and was part of the board of directors of LGBTQ+ organization GLAAD.

 Accolades

 Sailor Ranko, a Sailor Moon and Ranma ½–based fanfiction comic by Heineman based on an earlier work written by Duncan Zillman, has won multiple awards.
 In 2017, she was inducted into the International Video Game Hall of Fame.
 Heineman won the Gayming Icon Award at the 2025 Gayming Awards.
+In 2026, she was posthumously awarded the Game Developers Conference Ambassador Award.